2013 NBA playoffs: (4) Brooklyn Nets vs. (5) Chicago Bulls

 The Nets led wire-to-wire as they routed the Bulls 106–89 to take a 1–0 series lead.
 A dominant first half allowed the Nets to put the game away early as they outscored the Bulls 25–14 in the first quarter and 35–21 in the second quarter, building a 60–35 halftime lead.

 Following their embarrassing Game 1 loss, the Bulls bounced back with a 90–82 win, evening the series at 1–1 and stealing homecourt advantage.
 The Bulls took control of the game in the third quarter, outscoring the Nets 22–11 in the period and building a 12-point 4th quarter lead.
 The Nets attempted to rally, but the Bulls made enough clutch shots to hold them off.
 After scoring 89 points through 3 quarters in Game 1 (and 106 for the game), the Nets were held to 82 points for all of Game 2.

 The Bulls took a 2–1 series lead with a 79–76 victory.
-Despite squandering most of a huge fourth quarter lead, the Bulls hung on to win when Cj Watson airballed a game-tying three-pointer at the buzzer.
+Despite squandering most of a huge fourth quarter lead, the Bulls hung on to win when C.J.
+Watson airballed a game-tying three-pointer at the buzzer.